gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "I don't know.
 Why would you go behind my back and fly off to talk to the rest of the village?"
 Indy retorted hotly.

-"Honoreds, please," Sergeant Dorbu cut in.
+"Honoreds, forgive me," Sergeant Dorbu cut in.
 He, Kulbinder, and Thokmay had been standing a few steps back from the line of villagers.
 Now he stepped forward.
 "If you didn't take the *tralpa*, then where is he?"

-Indy made a noise in the back of her throat.
+Grappa Gas made a disgusted noise in the back of his throat.
 "He must be on foot.
 The idiot must be trying to hike down on his own."

 "Through the forest?"
 Kulbinder rumbled.

-"It's safe enough if you stay on the paths," Indy said, staring down the valley as if she might somehow be able to see the missing scholar-candidate.
+"It's safe enough if you're sensible enough to stay on the paths," Indy said, her tone making it clear exactly how sensible she thought the *tralpa* was.

 "But it's three days on foot, and I'd be surprised if that pudgy goof has ever gone more than a hundred strides off a paved road in his life," Grappa Gas growled.
-"If he trips and breaks his leg..."
+"If he trips and breaks his leg, we'll have the Pilots' own job explaining what happened to him."

 Indy nodded.
 "We have to go find him."

-Five minutes later, Noxy found herself picking her way down a side trail with Thokmay and the tiger in her wake.
+So it was that Noxy found herself picking her way down a side trail a few minutes later with Thokmay and the tiger in her wake.
 "Show them the shortcut to the fishpond," her mother had instructed her as she sent people in twos and threes to search paths that the *tralpa* might have taken.

 Noxy had nodded, still wondering how she had known that Big Blue was coming back.
 Two strides away, she'd heard Aft mutter an apology to his wife.
 "I should've told you," he'd said.

-"Damn right you should have," Rind had replied fiercely.
+"Yes you should have," Rind had replied fiercely.
 "How're we going to raise this baby if we don't trust each other?"
 Noxy had turned away, embarrassed.

 The air was cold and damp in the forest gloom.
 Noxy rubbed her arms to warm them as she walked, but Thokmay seemed not to notice as he studied the greenery around them.
-The tiger had disappeared almost as soon as they left Stale with a growled, "I'll catch up with you."
+The tiger had disappeared almost as soon as they left Stale with a growled, "Find what you can---I'll find you."

 Thokmay raised a hand.
 "There."
 He pointed the forest floor in front of them.
 "See where the bush is trodden down?
 Someone came through here recently."